isaidcornejo/coherence-field/README.md

 # Coherence Field: A Scalar Diagnostic for Empirical Score Alignment on Fisher Manifolds

-This repository provides the full implementation, experimental pipeline, and manuscript for the **Coherence Field** / **A Scalar Diagnostic for Empirical Score Alignment on Fisher Manifolds**—a reparameterization‑invariant framework designed to quantify empirical deviations from Fisher–Rao geometry with precision and invariance.
+This repository provides the full implementation, experimental pipeline, and manuscript for **A Scalar Diagnostic for Empirical Score Alignment on Fisher Manifolds**—a reparameterization‑invariant framework for quantifying empirical deviations from Fisher–Rao geometry.

 It includes:

 * A complete experimental pipeline (Gaussian, Laplace, GMM, MNIST MLP).
 * Reproducible spectral analysis of the alignment operator.
 * Automated figure generation.
-* A fully structured LaTeX manuscript.
+* A fully structured LaTeX manuscript with versioning.
 * Utility modules for alignment, spectral computations, and matrix operations.

 ---

 ## 📐 Core Idea

-Modern statistical models often exhibit strong anisotropy in their empirical sensitivity: heavy‑tailed curvature spectra, reinforcement modes, and dimensional collapse.
-These effects emerge across deep neural networks, mixture models, and high‑dimensional systems.

-To characterize such phenomena invariantly, we define:
+Statistical models often exhibit anisotropy in their empirical sensitivity: reinforcement modes, dimensional collapse, and heavy‑tailed curvature spectra.
+To characterize these phenomena invariantly, we define:

-**Scalar diagnostic**
+### Scalar diagnostic

 ```
 A(θ; q) = Tr(G⁻¹ C) – D
 ```

-**Rectified amplitude**
+### Rectified amplitude

 ```
 ϕ(θ; q) = max( sqrt(A), 0 )